itsFrankV22/FloatingText-Chat/README.md

 # FloatingText-Chat
-Shows Floating texts above players when they send a message in chat
+Tshock Plugin: Shows Floating texts above players when they send a message in chat

 > [!NOTE]